pies/OEM/INSTALL.md

 An OEM installation supports multiple sites running within the same file structure.
 The default app is called Site and its files are in the `/php/App/Site` directory.
-Each installation has a main configuration file, `/php/config.xml`, as well as an app-specific configuration file, which in the case of the Site app is located at `/php/App/Site/config.xml`.
+Each installation has a main configuration file, `/php/config.xml`, as well as app-specific configuration files, which in the case of the Site app is located at `/php/App/Site/config.xml`.
 The contents of the main configuration file are overwriten by the contents of app-specific configuration file.
 For example, if the main configuration file contains: